vikputthiscodeongit/simple-maths-captcha/README.md

 If you're not using a module bundler then either:

 * [Download the latest release from the GitHub releases page](https://github.com/vikputthiscodeongit/simple-maths-captcha/releases/latest), or
-* [Load the JavaScript](https://cdn.jsdelivr.net/npm/@codebundlesbyvik/simple-maths-captcha@1.0.0) via the jsdelivr CDN.
+* [Load the JavaScript](https://cdn.jsdelivr.net/npm/@codebundlesbyvik/simple-maths-captcha@1.1.0/dist/index.js) via the jsdelivr CDN.

-And import the JavaScript as a module in your HTML file.

 For the example below I assume the main JavaScript file is processed by a module bundler.